Legio-Augusta/ArchAngel_LibGDX/README.md

 Some game state: screen, state, school (lever) =>

 # Notes
 * I do not own any copyrighted contents like images, photos, original Java ME source code...
-I just want make this old game back to live and do not want any complicated legal issues.
+I just want bring this gorgeous old game back to live and do not want any complicated legal issues.